RulzUrLife/RulzUrDB/README.md

 * Inside the container, connect to the postgres server `psql -h $RULZURDB_PORT_5432_TCP_ADDR -p $RULZURDB_PORT_5432_TCP_PORT -d rulzurdb -U rulzurdb`

+for further information on managing the db look at [BDD.md](./BDD.md)

 # Consult volumes (logs, config)

 To consult volumes we only have to connect the rulzurdb volumes to a simple